emerald-dao/emerald-academy-v2/src/lib/content/courses/beginner-dapp-ios/en/chapter3/lesson1.md

 For todays quest, please load up a new Flow playground by going to https://play.onflow.org just like we did in this lesson.
 You will use that for writing your code.

-1. Deploy a contract to account `0x03` called "JacobTucker".
+1. Deploy a contract to account `0x03` called "EmeraldAcademy".
 Inside that contract, declare a **constant** variable named `is`, and make it have type `String`.
 Initialize it to "the best" when your contract gets deployed.

 2. Check that your variable `is` actually equals "the best" by executing a script to read that variable.
 Include a screenshot of the output.

-It's so awesome that I get to make these quests.
-I love this.

-Anyways, please remember to store your answers in some way so I can review them if you submit them to me.
+Please remember to store your answers in some way so I can review them if you submit them to me.
 Good luck!